 - You know what further new projects you can start and actually carry out.

 - You identify budget and resource bottlenecks in good time.
-You are able to react to them according to corporate strategy.
+This allows you to react to them according to corporate strategy.

-Possible Steps after a PPM Implementation Beginning with Portfolio Management
+Possible Steps after from Project Management Implementation via Project Portfolio Management

 - Extending scheduling